-The bed is fixed on a platform in the back of the van – there are no moving parts.
+When it came to deciding on the best van bed idea, Ami and Gwyn opted for a fixed bed on a platform in the back of the van – there are no moving parts.
 This is because they wanted to maximize storage in the “garage’ (aka – under the bed).
 The garage is big enough to store a few large tote bins and/or a couple of bikes.

 The van has a split kitchen setup.
 The sink is located on the passenger side of the van and the fridge and more counter space is located behind the driver’s seat.
 Ami and Gwyn have permanently installed a Truckfridge TF86 12 V fridge with a built-in freezer (which is perfect for their ice cream habit!)

 The kitchen also features a portable two-burner camp stove, sink, fridge and plenty of kitchen storage!
 The stove is stored in the top kitchen drawer when not in use, which opens up counter space.
 Then Ami or Gwyn puts it on the countertop whenever they cook.
 The stove quickly hooks up to an 11-pound portable propane tank located under the sink in the kitchen cabinet.